 There is no one-size-fits-all when it comes to footwear (that would have saved us a lot of time on our online shoe returns).
 So, wearing a size eight in Docs doesn't necessarily mean you're the same size in shoes from other brands.
 Apart from the brand, the material plays into the fit, as well as if the shoe is marked for "men" or for "women."
 Obviously, shoes don't have sex assigned at birth, so those measurements mean nothing in regards to which shoe you "should" wear.
 But, until brands stop categorizing their sizes according to a limited gender binary, it's helpful to know how to convert the sizes and how best to fit your foot as you shop.

-So if you're shopping for a new pair of kicks, whether it be elegant Oxfords or loafers to lounge in, we're here to help.
-Once you find a style that suits your taste, the next step is ensuring your comfort.
-Below are a few guidelines to finding that Cinderella fit, especially if you're interested in a unisex style.
+So if you're shopping for a new pair of shoes, whether it be oxfords or loafers, we're here to help.
+Once you find a style that suits your taste, the next step is to ensure your comfort.
+Below are a few guidelines to finding the best fit.

 Keep reading for how to convert men's and women's shoe sizes.

 Why You May Need to Convert Shoe Sizing